apache/cordova-discuss/proposals/plugin-verion-fetching.md

 #### `<plugin-version>` allowed values
 * Single version (e.g. `1.0.0`)
 * Upper Bound (e.g. `<2.0.0`).
 This is for BIG breaking changes.
 For example, if we made a change to some platform that breaks compatibility with all earlier versions of a plugin, we would use this tag to retroactively update their mappings.
 It won't override earlier tags, just add to them.
+See [3] for a clarification of this behavior.
 This is sugar; we could leave it out if we want to keep things simple

 #### `<constraint>` allowed values:
 * `cordova`